 Kono’s On The Green

 Kono’s On The Green was a fine-dining restaurant on the Maui Nui Golf Course in Kihei.
 It’s at 470 Lipoa Parkway.
 Phone 808-633-4220.
-In early 2018 it got a new owner and the name was changed to Sunsets Bar & Grill (same phone number).
+In early 2018 it got a new owner, and the name was changed to Sunsets Bar & Grill, which eventually closed and, as of 2023, is called Gilligans Bar & Grill).
 See that link for info about the new restaurant.
 All of the below information is about the former Kono’s On The Green.

-There’s a short list of the usual breakfast items.
-For lunch, there are soups, salads, Quesadillas, wraps, sandwiches, burgers, pastas, and pizzas.
+There’s a shortlist of the usual breakfast items.
+For lunch, there are soups, salads, quesadillas, wraps, sandwiches, burgers, pasta, and pizzas.
 The afternoon has pizza and pupus (appetizers), some of which are half off during Happy Hour.
-For dinner there are appetizers, salads, pastas, pizzas, and about ten entree choices (both meats and seafoods).
+For dinner, there are appetizers, salads, pasta, pizzas, and about ten entree choices (both types of meat and seafood).

 Lahaina Store Grille